How to upgrade your PS4 hard drive to 4TB or more

 The PS4 will automatically set your external drive to be the default to install games on.

 If you want to use your internal drive instead, go back into the Settings menu, head to Storage and press Options.
-You will have the option to choose between the internal and external drive as the game installation location.
+You will have the option to choose between the internal and external drives as the game installation location.

 The harder way: Replace the HDD inside your PS4

 Another way to expand the storage of your PS4 is to replace the hard drive inside the machine.
-It's not as complicated as it sounds and could be ideal if you, say, want to add a solid state drive for speedier access.
+It's not as complicated as it sounds and could be ideal if you, say, want to add a solid-state drive for speedier access.

 You will have to take at least part of the console apart.
 Sony makes it very simple for you, but you will still find the process a little long-winded.
 The easy part though is choosing a drive.

-The PS4 uses a 2.5-inch SATA HDD, the type of which you'll find in a laptop.
+The PS4 uses a 2.5-inch SATA HDD, the type which you'll find in a laptop.
 However, not any old 2.5-inch drive will work.
-To fit a PS4 it will need to be no greater than 9.5mm in depth or it will be too big for the hard drive enclosure drawer.
+To fit a PS4 it will need to be no greater than 9.5mm in depth or it'll be too big for the hard drive enclosure drawer.

-There are some out there that will meet the specifications, at around the £100 mark, but to be on the safe side we opted for a Western Digital WD10JPVX - one of the company's 5400RPM Blue drives with a 7mm depth which fits nicely.
-It's SATA III and therefore capable of speeds up to 6Gbps.
+There are some out there that will meet the specifications, at around the £50 mark.
+We opted for a Western Digital WD10JPVX - an older 5400RPM Blue drive with a 7mm depth which fits nicely - but there are plenty of more recent SATA III alternatives.

-The main reason to opt for a drive like the WD Blue is that it can be sourced fairly cheaply (less than £50 on Amazon.co.uk, down from an original retail price of around £80).
-Seagate sells an equivalent drive for roughly the same price.
+You can even opt for an SSD/HDD hybrid drive, such as the 1TB Seagate FireCuda gaming drive that's available on Amazon UK.

-Some have also suggested SSD equivalents, which ramp up load speeds dramatically, but can be prohibitively expensive if you're trying to increase storage rather than shrink it.
+Some have also suggested pure SSD equivalents, which ramp up load speeds dramatically but can be prohibitively expensive if you're trying to increase storage rather than shrink it.

 The set-up

-Installing a PS4 hard drive is a lot more time consuming than increasing the storage via an external solution.
+Installing a PS4 hard drive is a lot more time-consuming than increasing the storage via an external solution.
 The PS4 will take a bit more to get up and running, which includes having to back up files as you'll have to completely start afresh once the new drive is in place.

-The files that will need to be backed up are games saves and any video clips or screenshots you wish to keep.
+The files that will need to be backed up are game saves and any video clips or screenshots you wish to keep.
 You can do the former in a couple of ways.

 If you are a PlayStation Plus member you can upload all of your save files to the cloud, ready to download again when you're done.
 In fact, if you had already set this up to happen automatically you needn't bother yourself with this part of the process again.
 If you haven't and have a fair few games, this can take a while.